stanislav-chlebec/vpp/k8s/demo/ons2018/README.md

 between PODs.
 Currently, only Kubernetes 1.9.X versions are supported.
 This deployment uses SFC controller to deploy and manage VNF(s).

 ## Topology
 The vagrant setup deploys the following topology.
-Two VNF chains spanning 2 hosts, using memif interfaces and vxlan tunnel overlays.
+Two VNF service chains spanning 2 hosts, using memif interfaces and vxlan tunnel overlays.
 Tap interfaces are used for the management interface of the Pods.

 ![Vagrant Topology](docs/imgs/topo.png "Vagrant Topology")